schwarzlichtbezirk/hms/readme.md

 Browse files on your computer as in explorer, listen music with folder as playlist, view photos and markers of them on map by theirs geotags.
 Share some file or folder to get access from internet.

 Music: plays MP3, OGG and others formats supported by browser.
 Video: display browser native supported formats, MP4 in all cases.
-Images: displays JPEG, PNG, GIF and others formats supported by browser.
-Also displays Adobe Photoshop PSD, TIFF, DDS, TGA images by converting to JPEG or PNG at server layer for browser representation.
+Images: displays WebP, JPEG, PNG, GIF and others formats supported by browser.
+Also displays Adobe Photoshop PSD, TIFF, DDS, TGA images by converting to WebP at server layer for browser representation.
 If any image have EXIF properties with geotags it will be placed at the map.
 Maps tiles provider can be changed, there is can be selected satellite view, streets view, topographic view, or hybrid.
 GPS-tracks in GPX file format also builds on map.

 Files can be viewed by browsing file structure same as in Explorer.
 Disks ISO9660 images can be browsed same as file system folders.
 Also opens any popular playlist formats as the folder.